cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 In this case, the event target is the button element.

-# Testing component global state management
+## Testing global state management

 Preact signals provide a means to do local and global state management with signals.
 A previous [Craig's Deno Diary post](https://deno-blog-stage.deno.dev/Using_Preact_Signals_with_Fresh.2022-11-01) demonstrated how to use signals with Fresh.